AlivadTheImpala/school_vault/EJS.md

 </ul>
 ```
 now that index has access to the albums array, we use some javascript in the template to run a forEach loop that will create a List Item for each album in the array.
-I want to be able to click on the album so an a tag is created. href will lead to the album by accessing the id of the album.
+I want to be able to click on the album to see details so an a tag is created.

+href will lead to the album by accessing the id of the album.

 so when